UH-CI/tapis_chords_api/README.md

-Agave Chords API
+Tapis Chords API

-This NodeJS API connects Agave and the chords streaming service.
+This NodeJS API connects Tapis and the [CHORDS service](http://portal.chordsrt.com/about) to add support for streaming sensor data in the Tapis Framework.

 To use the API with chords the supported chords docker app can be found here https://hub.docker.com/r/scleveland/chords/.
-Just replace the base chords docker app with it and the Agave Chords API shouldn't have any CORS issues with chords.
+Just replace the base chords docker app with it and the Tapis Chords API shouldn't have any CORS issues with chords.

 # INSTALLATION
 To run the nodejs server after pulling the repository: